 (b) Submit a proposal and make a related presentation to the local government for all such operating cost-savings measures that the qualified service company determines would be practicable to implement.

 3. The local government shall:

-(a) Evaluate the proposals and presentations made pursuant to subsection 2; and pursuant to the provisions of NRS 332.300 to 332.440, inclusive.
+(a) Evaluate the proposals and presentations made pursuant to subsection 2; and

 (b) Select a qualified service company,